creative-connections/Bodylight.js-OM-Compiler/README.md

 ```bash
 docker build -t bodylight.js.om.compiler "$(pwd)"
 ```
- This builds the Dockerfile as bodylight.js.om.compiler.
+ This builds the Dockerfile as bodylight.js.om.compiler container.

  You might need to run this command with root privileges.